nicolean/doughnt-forget/README.md

 # doughnt forget
-never forget your dough again!
+Never forget your dough again!

+Build a schedule with the steps and timings you use for your dough.
+Then start the timer to guide and remind you through each step.

 ## Getting Started